 - Protected Broadband Borrower Service Areas.
 All RUS Broadband Borrower's service areas that are protected under the ReConnect Program make up the Protected Broadband Borrower Service Area layer.
 Providers that serve areas supported by a previous RUS broadband loan or agreement are the only entities eligible to apply for ReConnect funds to serve those areas with upgraded service, but only if current service speeds are less than 10/1 mbps at households in the area.

-A Broadband Borrower means any entity that has received a Telecommunications Infrastructure loan, Farm Bill Broadband loan or Broadband Initiatives Program (BIP) loan any time after the beginning of Fiscal Year 2000.
+A Broadband Borrower means any entity that has received a Telecommunications Infrastructure loan, Farm Bill Broadband loan, Broadband Initiatives Program (BIP) loan, or BIP loan/grant combination award any time after the beginning of Fiscal Year 2000.
 If a Broadband Borrower's service area is eligible for protection under the ReConnect Program, the company's entire service territory is protected, not only the service area(s) included in the approved loan application.
 The service areas of Community Connect grant recipients still under build-out are also protected under this layer.
 Please note, a BIP grant recipient's service territory is not protected under this program.

 The mapping tool also includes evaluation criteria that will be used to auto-generate project scores under the Evaluation Criteria section for 50% loan / 50% grant and 100% grant application requests.
 Additional information on how applicants' proposed funded service areas will receive a score generated by the map can be found in Evaluation Criteria.